Xon/XenForo-OptimizedListQueries/README.md

 # XenForo-OptimizedListQueries

-Optimized query for getting threads in a forum with large number of threads, or for conversations with a very high page count.
+Optimized query for getting threads in a forum with large number of threads, or for conversations with a very high page count, and Likes Received.

-The conversations & forums use limit & offset to implement paging through the result set.
+The Likes received, conversations & forums use limit & offset to implement paging through the result set.

 Uses a better performance session activity query.